coq/coq/CONTRIBUTING.md

-However, you should be aware that, because of the age of the library, and the compatibility constraints created by the many projects that depend on it, proposing breaking changes, such as changing a definition, might be frequently rejected, or at the very least might take a long time before getting approved and merged.
+However, you should be aware that, because of the age of the library, and the compatibility constraints created by the many projects that depend on it, proposing breaking changes, such as changing a definition, may frequently be rejected, or at the very least might take a long time before getting approved and merged.
 This does not mean that you cannot try.